kuttaineh/unknotted/README.md

 How is a system of 40 hour work weeks maintained, with a normative virtue to work more without thinking of the consequences, after [the economist](https://www.newyorker.com/magazine/2014/05/26/no-time#:~:text=It%20was%20titled%20%E2%80%9CEconomic%20Possibilities,to%20worry%20about%20making%20money.) generations ago pointed out that by now we’d barely need to work 15 for the same standard of living?

 ### Choosing between death and life
 There exists an oppositional reductivist [dialectic](http://www.crossroad.to/articles2/05/dialectic.htm) which history proves useful for the purpose of dividing and conquering groups held subject to it.
 Disregarding the dialectic allows one to see the means to living as the combination of **natural resources**, **labor**, and **durable capital goods**.
-Work and purchase decisions determine our way.
+Let us be in a world where work and purchasing decisions determine our way.

 ### What happens when the dialectic is applied?
 Compliance to the dialectic results in a distractive fight for a needless monopoly of power.
 The benefits of land and labor become a prize for corporatists and socialists alike with the result remaining the same: the treatment of otherwise free human beings as subjects to a chaining ideology.